ropable/spacetraders-api/README.md

 system = client.get_system(ship.nav['systemSymbol'])
 # client.list_waypoints works with either a System or symbol.
 waypoints = client.list_waypoints(system)
+# client.list_waypoints can be filtered by type or by trait.
 markets = client.list_waypoints(system.symbol, wp_trait='MARKETPLACE')
 for wp in markets:
     if not wp.market: